Vanuatu Travel Guide

 A sand-drawing is created using one finger which moves in a continuous, flowing movement over a grid to draw a graceful, often symmetrical composition of geometric patterns.
 The story relating to the drawing is told as the drawing is slowly revealed.
 After the sand-drawing, Edgar provides an entertaining demonstration of local instruments.

-In this video, Edgar Hinge uses sand-drawing to tell the story of Black-birding, which was the colonial practice of kidnapping Pacific Islanders and transporting them via ship to Australia to work as labourers on sugar plantations in Queensland.
+Edgar Hinge, of the National Museum of Vanuatu, uses sand-drawing to tell the story of Black-birding, which was the colonial practice of kidnapping Pacific Islanders and transporting them via ship to Australia to work as labourers on sugar plantations in Queensland.

 I would describe Edgar as a national treasure.
 He has a special presence and energy and spending time with him was one of the highlights of my trip to Vanuatu.